moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 The type of the array items is defined by the `InnerType` field of the PropertyTag.
 InnerType can be StructProperty which will include the full property tag of the struct.

-> Special Case: "mFogOfWarRawData" are store as Array<Byte> but only every 3rd byte has data, the rest are zeros
+> Special Case: `mFogOfWarRawData` are store as Array<Byte> but only every 3rd byte has data, the rest are zeros

 ##### StructProperty:
 There are two different types of structs, one with field names and one without :P.